 This short story is one I entered in “Wish You Were Here,” a Redwood Writers contest about travel experiences.
 And guess what.
 I won first place!
 Read it here.

 Excerpt from my current novel in progress, For the Birds.
-Photo by Hannah Porter on Unsplash While Meadow freshened up in the bathroom, I did a quick dust job of the canopy of branches over the bed, then changed the sheets.
-By the time she came out, the bed was turned down, the room bathed in the soft … Continue reading Short Story: The Tree Bed
+While Meadow freshened up in the bathroom, I did a quick dust job of the canopy of branches over the bed, then changed the sheets.
+By the time she came out, the bed was turned down, the room bathed in the soft glow of our …

 “Edison McIntyre,” he said in his thick accent, affecting my heartbeat as he clasped my hand in his.
 The amused squint of his eyes didn’t help, our secret history flowing between us, unbeknownst to Mr. Finnigan.
 “Charles has told me all about you,” Sonny continued.
 “I look forward to us working together.” …